Almo96/Paramutations_TEs/Validation/2023_01_20_Validation_9_Paramutations.md

 ### Visualization in R

-All the scenario matched the theoretical expectations: paramutable loci are correctly implemented.
+All the scenarioss matched the theoretical expectations: paramutable loci are correctly implemented.